 Access to good health and well-being is a human right and the foundation of human prosperity.
 Although significant progress has been made in improving the health of billions of people since 2000, major hurdles remain — particularly in developing countries, where women and children are most vulnerable.
-True progress will depend on universal and affordable healthcare that helps prevent disease, supports strong vaccination programmes, and provides equal access to sexual and reproductive care and education.

 Millions of people around the world are negatively affected by lack of access to clean water and proper sanitation and hygiene — especially during humanitarian crises.
 This project aims to support policymaking to build more resilient healthcare systems.

 Cities offer new challenges and opportunities, but their growing complexity threatens to outpace the ability of governments to manage the well-being of their citizens.
 This project aims to increase our understanding of complex urban problems and influence policy to improve the health of cities worldwide.

 As populations of the world’s cities continue to rise, so too do the health challenges of urbanisation.
 This project focuses on strengthening urban health and well-being for all city dwellers through improved governance.